-- 1. The removal of production equipment or the failure to produce oil or gas, other than a gas well shut in for lack of a market, or water, for one year constitutes abandonment of the well.
+- 1. The removal of production equipment or the failure to produce oil or gas, other than a gas well shut in for lack of a market, or the removal of production equipment or the failure to produce water from a source well, for one year constitutes abandonment of the well.
 The removal of injection equipment or the failure to use an injection well for one year constitutes abandonment of the well.
 The failure to plug a stratigraphic test hole within one year of reaching total depth constitutes abandonment of the well.
 An abandoned well must be plugged and its site must be reclaimed pursuant to sections 43-02-03-34 and 43-02-03-1934.1. - 2.
 The director may waive for one year the requirement to plug and reclaim an abandoned well by giving the well temporarily abandoned status.
 This status may only be given to wells that are to be used for purposes related to the production of oil and gas.
 If a well is given temporarily abandoned status, the well's perforations must be isolated, the integrity of its casing must be proven, and its casing must be sealed at the surface, all in a manner approved by the director.
 The director may extend a well's temporarily abandoned status beyond one year.
 A fee of one hundred dollars shall be submitted for each application to extend the temporary abandonment status of any well.